 University researchers around the world have taken the leading role in climate science and in studying related analyses of political, economic, and cultural issues.
 At the same time, universities have been increasingly marginalized, underfunded, and problematised in recent years.
 Universities have not been willing or able to support all of the teaching and research that needs doing, so that most countries have small armies of independent scholars and precarious instructors working on their own or building small, autonomous institutions.

 In short, the climate crisis is also a crisis of neoliberal capitalism, and both of these are deepened by a knowledge crisis.
 Not enough research is funded, or is not of the right kind, or is not properly integrated across cultural, economic, and scientific fields, or is ignored by the public, or refused by governments, or denied by industry, or distorted by the media.
 Many of us have become fatalistic about these problems in a time when research needs to address them.
+The papers at this conference aimed to confront this fatalism and address these issues directly.

 The digital condition appears in many forms: second-wave artificial intelligence, virtual assistants, online course instruction, algorithmic trading, bibliometric citation analysis, and economic modeling based on very large data sets, to name a few.
 It is the dominant framework for momentous transformations in knowledge production and in modes of reading and interpretation, which include a metamorphosis of the printed word into other media.